-Going through the intricacies of property division during a divorce in New York can be complex and frustrating.
+Going through the details of property division during a divorce in New York can be overwhelming and frustrating.
 This is where seeking the help of a knowledgeable and experienced New York divorce attorney is essential.
-At the Law Office of Richard Roman Shum, Manhattan divorce lawyer Richard Roman Shum can guide you through the legal process, providing experienced advice and representation to ensure your rights are protected and your interests are well-represented.
-From identifying and classifying separate and marital property to assessing the factors that contribute to the transformation of separate property, our team will help you navigate the complexities of asset division, striving to achieve a fair and equitable outcome for your case.
-Contact us today at (646) 259-3416 to schedule a consultation.
+At the Law Office of Richard Roman Shum, Esq, Manhattan divorce lawyer Richard Roman Shum can guide you through the legal process, providing experienced advice and representation to ensure your rights are protected and your interests are well-represented.

 Separate and Marital Property in New York